digio-dave/react-native-weather-monorepo/README.md

-# React Native Universal Monorepo
+# React Native Weather Monorepo

 Credit to https://github.com/mmazzarolo/ the guide I used to setup this project